Job Title: Policy Organizer (Southeastern Minnesota)

-LSP is an organization grounded in its mission and its membership.
-It seeks to do work in a way that the health of the land is enhanced, small- and mid-sized farms thrive, communities are prosperous and just, and true democracy flourishes.
-The mission of the Land Stewardship Project is to foster and ethic of stewardship for farmland, to promote sustainable agriculture, and to develop healthy communities.
+Mission: The Land Stewardship Project is an organization grounded in its mission and membership.
+We seek to do work that ensures that the health of the land is enhanced, small and mid-sized farms thrive, communities are prosperous, and true democracy flourishes.
+The mission of the Land Stewardship Project is to foster an ethic of stewardship for farmland, to promote sustainable agriculture, and to develop healthy communities.

 - Develop and carry out campaign plans that engage supporters, shift narratives, and win policy victories.

-- Build bases of supporters to build power.
+- Develop bases of supporters to build power.

-- Recruit new LSP members to build the organization.
+- Recruit new LSP members to grow the organization.

-- Support committees of LSP member-leaders to guide the work by setting strategies and executing tactics that influence policymakers.
+- Support committees of LSP member-leaders to guide the work of the organization by setting strategies and executing tactics that influence policymakers.

-- Build relationships and build coalitions with allied organizations.
+- Build relationships and coalitions with allied organizations.

-- Effectively recruit and turnout supporters for virtual and (when safe) in-person events.
+- Effectively recruit and turn out supporters for in-person and virtual events.

-- Work in a collaborative team with other LSP organizers and staff.
+- Work collaboratively with other LSP organizers and staff.

-- Write and disseminate communications materials for turnout, education, base-building, media/social media, and email actions.
+- Write and disseminate communications materials for turnout, education, base-building, media/social media, and e-mail action alerts.